 Data collection, transcription, and analysis: Each student will audio-record students interacting in a language class (where the language of specialization is taught), while observing the class and taking field notes.
 Students will transcribe the learner and teacher talk and analyze this data to discover various learning processes that may occur in foreign language classes.

 Journal: A teaching journal is a developmental tool.
 Research has shown that good teachers are in constant dialog with their work, and writing a “teaching journal” will help you to learn from your experiences in teaching.
 In this journal, reflect upon what you learn through observations, teaching, being observed, methods class activities, etc. Weekly prompts for journal writing are suggested (see "Journal Entries" at the web page), but you are free to choose your own topic and write about anything related to language teaching—observations about your teaching or the teaching of another, activities you have tried or want to try, what went well or badly, encounters with students, joys or frustrations, problems you are facing, things related to this methods class or readings, etc. One entry a week is due, generally on Mondays.
+Reading notes, documenting reading responses and questions, are also required.

 Class Observations: Six hours observing Asian L & L language classes is required for this course.
 Three of these observations must be a class in the language you are teaching (or hope to teach), and at least four must be of expert teachers from the contact list provided on the web page.
 One observation may be of a classmate or TA not listed.
 If you are a new teacher, or if you aren’t yet teaching, you are encouraged to observe once a week if possible.
 Ethics of observations (including confidentiality) will be discussed in class.
 Notes from your observation visit (including dates, instructor name, class & level, and a write-up of the focus questions) are due as noted on the syllabus.